Recognition of same-sex unions in Egypt: Siwa Oasis

 The Siwa Oasis, located in the far-western parts of the country between the Qattara Depression and the Great Sand Sea, is of special interest to anthropologists because of its historical acceptance of male homosexuality and rituals celebrating same-sex marriages.
-German egyptologist Georg Steindorff explored the Siwa Oasis in 1900 and reported that homosexual relations were common and often extended to a form of marriage, known in Siwi as áʕṛus (ⴰⵄⵕⵓⵙ): "The feast of marrying a boy was celebrated with great pomp, and the money paid for a boy sometimes amounted to fifteen pounds, while the money paid for a woman was a little over one pound."
+German egyptologist Georg Steindorff explored the Siwa Oasis in 1900 and reported that homosexual relations were common and often extended to a form of marriage (ⴰⵄⵕⵓⵙ, áʕṛus): "The feast of marrying a boy was celebrated with great pomp, and the money paid for a boy sometimes amounted to fifteen pounds, while the money paid for a woman was a little over one pound."
 Mahmud Mohammad Abd Allah, writing of Siwan customs for the Peabody Museum of Archaeology and Ethnology in 1917, commented that although Siwan men could take up to four wives, "Siwan customs allow a man but one boy to whom he is bound by a stringent code of obligations."
 In the late 1940s, a Siwan merchant told visiting British novelist Robin Maugham that the Siwan women were "badly neglected", but that Siwan men "will kill each other for [a] boy.
 Never for a woman", although as Maugham noted, these marriages had become illegal by then.
 These unions involved the pairing of adolescent boys and unmarried adult men, who worked as agricultural laborers and belonged to a warrior caste protecting the Oasis from desert marauders.
 Among the warrior caste, these same-sex relationships were formally recognized when the man offered the boy's father a gift as in a heterosexual marriage.

 Egyptian archaeologist Ahmed Fakhry, who studied the Siwi people, observed in 1973 that "while the Siwans were still living inside their walled town, none of these bachelors was allowed to spend the night in the town and had to sleep outside the gates...Under such circumstances it is not surprising that homosexuality was common among them....Up to the year 1928, it was not unusual that some kind of written agreement, which was sometimes called a marriage contract, was made between two males; but since the visit of King Fuad I of Egypt to this oasis it has been completely forbidden...However, such agreements continued, but in great secrecy, and without the actual writing, until the end of World War II.
 Now the practice is not followed."